KushajveerSingh/ecommerce_website/README.md

 ![](assets/demo_image.png)

-- Developed and deployed a fully responsive, modern full-stack e-commerce application on Vercel using React/Next.js/TypeScript with integrated Stripe payments, advanced cart functionalities, and dyanmic content management using Sanity for seamless content updates.
+- Developed and deployed a fully responsive, modern full-stack e-commerce application on Vercel using React/Next.js/TypeScript with integrated Stripe payments, advanced cart functionalities, and dynamic content management using Sanity for seamless content updates.
 - Employed advanced React and Next.js best practices, such as hooks, refs, state management with React Context API, file-based routing, server-side rendering, and static generation for optimal website performance and user experience.
 - Implemented engaging UI features such as hover animations, dynamic product details pages, and animated recommendations, ensuring an optimal shopping experience across all devices.
 - Implemented Stripe integration for secure payment processing, shipping method selection, and checkout, resulting in a seamless and efficient purchasing experience for customers.